 Official Notifications of Lance Bombardier Eric West as Missing and as POW

-Gunner Eric Johnson was captured at Watou on 30th May 1940, he also spent the rest of the war based at Stalag VIIIB and also some years at the E72 Arbeitskommando work camp alongside my father.
+Gunner Eric Johnson was captured at Watou on 30th May 1940, like my father he was initially taken to Stalag VIB.
+Gunner Johnson also spent the rest of the war based at Stalag VIIIB and also some years at the E72 Arbeitskommando work camp alongside my father.

 Stalag VIIIB, Lamsdorf